aamott/klipper_zoned_hotbed_macros/README.md

 # klipper_zoned_hotbed_macros
-Klipper macros to support 3D Printers with Zoned Hotbeds
+Klipper macros to support 3D Printers with Zoned Hotbeds.

+If you just want to help with the code but don't have a zoned hotbed, the macro will work with a normal heated bed! *A 1x1 grid* 😉 *Just set variable_zone_0_is_heater_bed to True and num_zones_x/y to 1.*

 # How to Install
 1. Configure each heater used in your hotbed as a `[generic_heater zone<id>]`.
 Each zone's name should be the same except for a number at the end (`zone0, zone1, zone2...`).
 Start with 0.
 Default is `zone` but you can change this with `variable_base_zone_name`.